-Many new, and even experienced, investors often make the mistake of repeating the old saying that "investing in bonds is always safer than investing in stocks".
-This isn't necessarily true.
+Many new, and even experienced, investors often make the mistake of repeating the old saying that "investing in bonds is always safer than investing in stocks."
+It isn't necessarily true.
 Benjamin Graham noted that a better question investors should ask themselves is, "On what terms, and at what price [am I buying this investment?]".

 The second investment is common stock of a debt-free company that trades at a p/e ratio of 10, which is an earnings yield of 10%.
 Approximately 5% of the profits are mailed to stockholders each year as dividends, resulting in a dividend yield of 5%.
 Management is good, sales are stable and growing slightly faster than inflation, and if something goes wrong, the stockholders are the first in line in liquidation preference since there are no bondholders or preferred stockholders ahead of them.

 In this scenario, you should consider the stock to be a safer investment than the bond.
 Surprised?

-There are several reasons I would consider the stock in our vignette safer than the bond.
+There are several reasons to consider the stock in our example safer than the bond.